 The studios sold to Doug Rogers, become EastWest Studios

 Renovations by designer Phillipe Starck begin

-Studio 2 is still rocking with the return of Muse, The Red Hot Chili Peppers, Slipknot, Slayer, and Metallica.
-Rihanna, Demi Lovato, Ariana Grande, and Janelle Monáe have recorded some of their biggest chart toppers in Studio 3, which was also the site of scoring sessions for Gone Girl and the Fifty Shades of Grey franchise.
-Studio 5 went through extensive renovations and reopened in 2014, hosting projects by Wu Tang Clan, Frank Ocean, Martin Garrix, and The War On Drugs Grammy-winning album A Deeper Understanding.
+Studio Two is still rocking with the return of Muse, The Red Hot Chili Peppers, Slipknot, Slayer, and Metallica.
+Rihanna, Demi Lovato, Ariana Grande, Janelle Monáe, and Lady Gaga have recorded some of their biggest chart toppers in Studio Three, which was also the site of scoring sessions for Gone Girl and the Fifty Shades of Grey franchise.
+Studio Five went through extensive renovations and reopened in 2014, hosting projects by Wu Tang Clan, Frank Ocean, Martin Garrix, and The War On Drugs Grammy-winning album A Deeper Understanding.

 For over 50 years, we have been making music history, turning out more Grammy nominated recordings than any other studio in the world.
 Our goal remains to provide artists with the utmost in service, the best in new and vintage technologies, and an unparalleled creative environment.

 Luis Miguel records Luis Miguel in Studio One

 Music for the motion picture Iron Man II recorded in Studio One

 Rod Stewart records Fly Me To The Moon in Studio One